brakmic/purescript-redux/docs/Tutorial.md

 To register a store we use `createStore` and give it a `reducer` and an optional `state` as arguments.

-In the example belov register a new store by using two arguments `counter` (the reducer) and `1` (the initial state)
+In the example below register a new store by using two arguments `counter` (the reducer) and `1` (the initial state)

 **Hint**: *PureScript <a href="https://leanpub.com/purescript/read#leanpub-auto-curried-functions">doesn't have functions that take more than one argument</a>!
 I'm using JavaScript terms here